drin/research/README.md

 ### TA Information

 This quarter, Fall 2019, I am TAing for CSE 138 - Distributed Systems.
-Below is information for contacting me, when I plan to hold office hours, and where my physical office is located.
+Below is information for contacting me and where my physical office is located.
 I have had professors that offered online office hours and were available via instant message as well, so I'd like to provide the same.
-I will make myself available for online office hours and my ucsc google account can be used to instant message me.
-For now I have chosen 2 hours on Saturdays for online office hours, but please let me know if a different time would be more convenient (or perhaps weekday evenings?).
+I can be contacted anytime online and I should be able to respond within 24 hours in most cases.
+Please use my ucsc google account for all forms of messaging (IM or email).
+For now, I am only doing ad-hoc office hours (when requested), but if regular office hours would be preferred, please let me know.

     Office Location    : LSD Lab (E2 - 398; near the staircase of Engineering 2)
-    Office Hours       : Tuesday/Thursday [10 AM or 2:00 PM?]
+    Office Hours       : By Appointment
-    Online Office Hours: Saturdays 10:30 AM - 12:30 PM
+    Online Office Hours: Feel free to contact anytime

     Contact Info       :
         E-mail         : akmontan@ucsc.edu